dervayja/LectionaryOverlay/README.md

 ![](Pictures/desktop.PNG)

 ## Installation
-1. Download the installation zip file in the Releases section of this repository.
+1. Download the zipped installation file. <a href="https://github.com/dervayja/LectionaryOverlay/releases/download/v0.0.2-beta/v0.0.2-beta.zip" download>Click here to download</a>.
+2. If promped to keep or discard the file, choose keep.
-2. Extract the zipped folder to any location.
+3. Extract the zipped folder to any location.
-3. Run Setup.exe.
+4. Run Setup.exe.
 Choose "Run Anyway" if promped.
 The program will install itself to the user's %AppData% location and automatically launch.
-4. The downloaded/ extracted files can be deleted.
+5. The downloaded/ extracted files can be deleted.

 ## Usage
 The overlay is controlled by right-clicking the icon docked in the system tray.